Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 35. Joe Dumars

 Joe Dumars’ NBA career was something we almost never see anymore.
 He played the entirety of his 14-year career with the Detroit Pistons, making the defensive stalwart’s six All-Star selections and two championships even more special.
+On a team self-identified as the “Bad Boys” with Dennis Rodman, Rick Mahorn and Bill Laimbeer, Dumars was always the most soft-spoken, but just as tough in the clutch.

 The scorer whom Michael Jordan once called, “The best defender he’s ever faced” continued to make an impact felt with his organization by taking up the position of the Pistons’ President of Basketball Operations.